Supplement and Herb Guide for Arthritis Symptoms

 Studies: In 2016, a large multinational trial found combined glucosamine and chondroitin to be as effective at reducing pain, stiffness and swelling in knee OA as the NSAID celecoxib, without the cardiovascular and GI side effects of celecoxib.
 But another 2016 analysis of eight trials of glucosamine and chondroitin found equal numbers of studies showing positive effects and neutral effects.
-Mayo clinic researchers say evidence supports trying glucosamine sulfate – not glucosamine hydrochloride – with or without chondroitin sulfate for knee OA, especially because the supplements are “inexpensive and side effects are few and far between.”
+Mayo clinic researchers say evidence supports trying glucosamine sulfate for arthritis – not glucosamine hydrochloride – with or without chondroitin sulfate, specifically for knee OA, especially because the supplements are “inexpensive and side effects are few and far between.”

 Dosage: Capsules, tablets, liquid or powder (to be mixed into a drink).
 Often combined with chondroitin.
 Phillip Barr, MD, a physician at Duke Integrative Medicine in North Carolina recommends 500 mg to 3 grams of glucosamine and chondroitin a day in divided doses.
 He also advises patients to stay on the

 supplements for at least a month to see if they take effect.
 After a month, they may stop taking them if they don’t see any improvement.